blised/SistemaExperto-main3/README.md

 # Expert System for Archaeological Site Detection

 ## Overview
-This project is an **Expert System** designed to identify archaeological sites in Mexico based on user-provided characteristics.
-The system uses a predefined dictionary to match input data to known archaeological sites and can handle new entries if no matches are found.
+This project is an **Expert System** designed to identify people with achievement even thought they had some problems, based on user-provided characteristics.
+The system uses a predefined dictionary to match input data to known people and can handle new entries if no matches are found.

 ## Features
 - Identify people how succed on something sites based on: